CS126SP20/final-project-renzol2/README.md

 | `x` `z`       | Change upper bound of data   |
 | `Mouse/Click` | Play instrument with effect  |

-All settings can be changed in-application through the cursor.
+All settings can be changed in CDS through the cursor.

 <h2>Sources</h2>